0

 • Selecting Workspace displays all keys from all projects in the workspace, allowing you to find duplicate text across multiple projects to increase reusability of the translation keys.

-When you click the Refresh button, the system performs a quick scan of all projects and updates the translation key indexes.
+• When you click the Refresh button, the system performs a quick scan of all projects in your workspace and updates the translation key indexes.
 This is useful when you have imported a new project, for example.

-When you click the Sync button the system starts the ‘sync’ functionality, updating all text that differs from the original and ensuring translation key consistency.
+• When you click the Sync button the system starts the ‘sync’ functionality, updating all text that differs from the original and ensuring translation key consistency.
+If a text item does not have a translation key, the sync process creates one for it.
 Note: Sync only operates on the project level.
-You must sync for each project.
+You must sync each project with translation updates.

 Click Choose File to select a file to import and then click Upload.
-If the system detects a conflict/the text in the project was updated after the text in the CSV file, it displays an error message like the following:
+If the system detects a conflict or that the text in the project was updated after the text in the CSV file, it displays an error message like the following:

 You can decide for each conflict which text the system should use: the one in the project/Designer or the one from the imported file.
 Once the import process completes, the system displays an import summary: